 Croatia today is ethnically homogenous, with some 92% of the population identifying as Croat.
-Comprising as much as 10% of the population before the Homeland War and aftermath (see p.
-13 of History and Myth), Serbs make up some 3.2% of the population.
+Comprising as much as 10% of the population before the Homeland War and aftermath (see History and Myth), Serbs make up some 3.2% of the population.
 The eastern country of Vukovar-Srijem has Croatia's highest concentration of Serbs, some 15% of the population.
+Comprising

-Comprising 0.62% of the population, Bosnian Muslims (also known as Bosniaks) are the next largest group.
+0.62% of the population, Bosnian Muslims (also known as Bosniaks) are the next largest group.

-Other groups comprising less than 0.46% of the population each include Albanians, Czechs, Hungarians Italians,
+Other groups comprising less than 0.46% of the population each include Albanians, Czechs, Hungarians

-Roma ("Gypsies"), Macedonians, Montenegrins, Slovaks, and Slovenes.
-Smaller groups include Austrians, Bulgarians, Germans, and Jews (see p.
-3-4 and 6 of Religion and Spirituality).
+Italians, Roma ("Gypsies"), Macedonians, Montenegrins, Slovaks, and Slovenes.
+Smaller groups include Austrians, Bulgarians, Germans, and Jews (see Religion and Spirituality).
 Of note, observers believe that the actual number of Roma may be 3 or 4 times larger than officially reported, potentially making them Croatia's second largest ethnic minority behind Serbs.

 Istria is Croatia's most diverse county, and at 76%, has the country's lowest proportion of Croats.
 Other groups residing in Istria include Italians (5%), Serbs (3%), Bosniaks (2.5%), and